|

 construction in Honolulu,

-but obviously a monster new hotel is getting ready to take its place alongside the other Waikiki Beach giants.
+but obviously a monster new hotel is about to take its place next to the other Waikiki Beach giants.

 |